 Our Houston Regional Office

 Our emergency management protocol, in any situation, is to align our office closures with local school districts.
-That said, the TFA Houston office is closed to regular and special events usage until April 10, 2020.
+That said, the TFA Houston office is closed to regular and special events usage through the remainder of May.
 This includes professional development sessions led by MTLDs, alumni, and our partners.

 Our regional staff members are working remotely, so feel free to reach out to them for support or questions as needed.